aau-claaudia/aicloud-docs/docs/workshop/workshop.md

-Twice a year (~April and November) we do a 2h training session covering Slurm and Singularity.
+Twice a year (typically February and September) we do an approximately half-day introduction workshop covering Slurm and Singularity.

 - You can obtain the material [here](SlurmAndSingularityTraining.pdf)